The Washington Post, in an Oct. 6, 2005 article entitled "Court Hears Case on Suicide Law," explained:

 In short, the mere fact that a state like Oregon chooses, under its own law, not to prevent assisting suicide does not give it some constitutional right to hijack federally controlled drugs and commandeer them to ensure the efficient elimination of its vulnerable residents."

-Wesley J. Smith, JD, Anti-Euthanasia Activist, in his June 2005 article "False Federalism" that appeared in the National Review Online, argued:
+Wesley J. Smith, JD, Anti-Euthanasia Activist, in his June 2005 article "False Federalism" published online by the National Review, argued:

 Most of the issues dealt with in Raich involved arcane interpretations of the interstate commerce clause... but the majority opinion, written... by Justice John Paul Stevens, also invoked the Constitution's Supremacy Clause as 'unambiguously' providing 'that if there is any conflict between federal and state law, federal law shall prevail.'